-11 Signs that Your Dog Needs to See a Vet
+11 Common Signs Your Dog Is Sick and Needs to See a Vet

 Vomiting or Diarrhea

-Vomiting and/or diarrhea are the most common reasons to seek veterinary help.
+Vomiting and/or diarrhea are the most common reasons to seek veterinary help and often the first symptoms of dog illness.
 The problem can be mild and transient or life-threatening.
-These signs be caused by a diet change, getting into the trash, viral or bacterial infections, motion sickness, or from ingestion of a nondigestible object.
-Puppies can get an infectious disease called parvovirus.
+These signs can be caused by a diet change, getting into the trash, viral or bacterial infections, motion sickness, parvovirus in puppies, or from ingestion of a foreign object.

 Increased or Decreased Urination